-On Saturday night in Columbus, OH, world ranked heavyweight Junior Fa (17-0, 10 KOs), of Otahuhu, New Zealand, knocked out former French heavyweight champion Newfel Ouatah (16-3, 9 KOs), in the first round of their scheduled 10-rounder, headlining a SPECIAL EDITION of Broadway Boxing presented by DiBella Entertainment and streamed live on LIVE.DBE1.com, as part of DBE’s partnership with CBS Sports Digital and Sportslive.
+On Saturday night in Columbus, OH, world-ranked heavyweight Junior Fa (17-0, 10 KOs), of Otahuhu, New Zealand, knocked out former French heavyweight champion Newfel Ouatah (16-3, 9 KOs), in the first round of their scheduled 10-rounder, headlining a SPECIAL EDITION of Broadway Boxing presented by DiBella Entertainment as part of DBE’s partnership with CBS Sports Digital and Sportslive.

 The event was part of the 31st annual Arnold Sports Festival, the world’s largest sports festival, curated by entertainment legend and politician Arnold Schwarzenegger.